opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - A **Feedback Actor** to monitor request failures in real time
 - A **self-adjusting load mechanism** to pause or unpause clients based on observed behavior

-This enables OpenSearch Benchmark to perform following actions:
+This enables OpenSearch Benchmark to perform the following actions:

 - Ramp up active clients
 - Detect when failures begin
 - Scale back automatically, wait for recovery, and resume testing

-The result: OpenSearch Benchmark can now determine your cluster’s redline in a single test run.
+The result: OpenSearch Benchmark can now determine your cluster's redline in a single test run.

 ## How it works